seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 ### SCENE III.
 York.
 The Archbishop's palace.

-*Enter the ARCHBISHOP OF YORK, the Lords HASTINGS, MOWBRAY, and BARDOLPH*
+*Enter the ARCHBISHOP OF YORK, the Lords HASTINGS and MOWBRAY*

 **ARCHBISHOP OF YORK**
 Thus have you heard our cause and known our means;
-And, my most noble friends, I pray you all,
-Speak plainly your opinions of our hopes:
 And first, lord marshal, what say you to it?

 **MOWBRAY**